Checker Boarding vs Conventional Methods

 - brood rearing was greatly reduced before the first cups were polished

-After checker boarding for so long, I forgot how much work it takes to prevent swarming.
+After checker boarding for so long, I forgot how much work prevent swarming takes.

-- when cutting cells, it’s easy to overlook one
+- when cutting cells, it’s easy to miss one

 - some colonies swarm before a virgin hatches